-Eva Álvarez Vázquez earned her B.A. in English Philology from the Universidad de Oviedo and her M.A. in European Literature and Second Language Teaching from the Universidad de Huelva.
-As a Ph.D. candidate in the Humanities Research Program at the Universidad de Oviedo, she is currently an exchange student at UMass for the 2019-2020 academic year.
-Her research interests include literature and film, as well as gender studies.
-She is working on a thesis about the representation of the Beat Generation in contemporary cinema.
+Eva Álvarez Vázquez earned her B.A. in English Studies from the Universidad de Oviedo and her M.A. in European Literature and Second Language Teaching from the Universidad de Huelva.
+She is currently a PhD student and Teaching Associate in the Spanish and Portuguese Program at the University of Massachusetts Amherst, where she is also pursuing a Graduate certificate in Film Studies.
+Her research focuses on Iberian cinemas and she is interested in contemporary Iberian cultural studies from a gender studies perspective.

 Alexandre Alves Santos